ffund/compe-design-project/lab3/pulse-input.md

 * A formula or a curve that shows how the resistance varies as the light level (measured in lux) changes.
 * Lag time or response time - how much time elapses between exposure to light and change in resistance?

 Photoresistors are not typically used in consumer products, because they are made from Cadmium Sulfide (CdS).
 Since 2006, CdS is not permitted in many types of electronic and electrical equipment in the EU because of the Restriction of Hazardous Substances (RoHS) directive, which seeks to reduce the volume of toxic electronic waste.
-A RoHS-compliant alternative is the *phototransistor*, which we'll discuss next1
+A RoHS-compliant alternative is the *phototransistor*, which we'll discuss next!

 ### Phototransistor